joakimhew/netcore-grpc-docker-boilerplate/README.md

 `docker-compose -f docker-compose.yml -f docker-compose.debug.yml build`

-[docker-compose] is a tool developed by docker for running multiple [Dockerfile's][Dockerfile]
+[docker-compose] is a tool developed by docker for running multiple [Dockerfile's][Dockerfile].

 The first time you run this command, it will take some time to complete as it needs to download dotnet sdk & runtime base images.
 You only need to run this command once, even if you make changes to the code.

-If you take a look in our **docker-compose.debug.yml** file you'll see a section for every service called _volumes_
+If you take a look at the **docker-compose.debug.yml** file you'll see a section for every service called **volumes**.

 Example:

 ![debug-yml-volumes-image][debug-yml-volumes]

-This will make docker containers point to folders located on the host OS which in turn allows us to rebuild the services whenever we make changes to the code without having to rebuild the docker images.
+This will make docker containers point to the output folders located on the host OS which in turn allows us to rebuild the services whenever we make changes to the code without having to rebuild the docker images.
 This speeds up development **A LOT**

 Confirm that the images have been created by running the following command in your shell:

 `docker images`

-In the list you should find the following images:
+In the list of images you should find the following images:
 1. userservice
 2. cryptoservice
 3. ExampleGateway